isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <h4>eLearning videos from Lynda Library</h4>
 <p>LyndaLibrary by LinkedIn is an eLearning platform with video tutorials by industry experts.
 Learn software, creative, and business skills to achieve your personal and professional goals.
-You can sign in to LyndaLibrary as an NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>
+You can sign in to LyndaLibrary as a NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>

 <p><strong>1. <a href="https://www.lynda.com/Graphic-Design-tutorials/Data-visualization/738879/765966-4.html?org=nlb.gov.sg" target="_blank">Data visualization</a></strong><br/>
 Amy Balliett shares some of the commonly seen mistakes in data visualization and how you can rectify them in minutes.</p>
 <a href="https://www.lynda.comGraphic-Design-tutorials/Data-visualization/738879/765966-4.html?org=nlb.gov.sg"><img src="/images/PL-2-Lynda-Happiness-Laptop.png" style="width:400px;"></a>

 <p><strong>2. <a href="https://www.lynda.com/Instagram-tutorials/Instagram-marketing-opportunities/2823346/2319020-4.html?org=nlb.gov.sg" target="_blank">Instagram Marketing Opportunities</a></strong><br/>
-Instagram marketing is one of the most commonly seen digital marketing tool in Singapore.
+Instagram marketing is one of the most commonly seen digital marketing tools in Singapore.
 Why is it popular?
 Is it effective?
 This short video will explain Instagram marketing’s impact and its functionality.</p>
 <a href="https://www.lynda.com/Instagram-tutorials/Instagram-marketing-opportunities/2823346/2319020-4.html?org=nlb.gov.sg"><img src="/images/PL-2-Lynda-Happiness-Laptop.png" style="width:400px;"></a>

 <p><strong>3. <a href="https://www.lynda.com/Business-tutorials/Mindfulness-Practices/794115-2.html?org=nlb.gov.sg" target="_blank">Mindfulness Practices</a></strong><br/>